psychemedia/eurydice-resources/resources/__eurydice_bodies_funerals_and_memorials.md

 In this chapter, we review the human tragedy: the discovery of bodies, some identifiable, others not, over the weeks and months following the tragedy, the funerals, and the memorials.

+Several memorials were erected to commemorate the loss the men of the Eurydice, and they can still be seen today.

+The first body retrieved from the Eurydice was that of David Bennett, as picked up by the Emma, sadly added to by the to men who died on board the Emma having been rescued from the sea, Lieutenant Francis Hope Tabor and Captain Louis Ferrier, R.E.

+They were buried in various locations a few short days after the first inquest.

 ```{admonition} THE FOUNDERING OF THE "EURYDICE." - Wednesday, April 3rd, 1878
 :class: note dropdown